NaskoIT/Introduction-To-Programming/README.md

 # Introduction-To-Programming
-Learning materials, presentations and sample solution from Introduction to programming - practice course in Faculty of Mathematics and Informatics - Sofia University
+Learning materials, presentations and sample solutions from "Introduction to programming practice" course in Faculty of Mathematics and Informatics - Sofia University